Kyubyong/specAugment/README.md

 <img src="no_WER.png">

 * The base model looks messy.
 The WER hangs around 26%, which is bad.
 * The specAugment model looks much neater.
-The WER got 20% after 500k of training.
+The WER reached 20% after 500k of training.
 I don't think it is good enough, though.